-- 10. For purposes of the Australian Auditing Standards, the following terms have the meanings attributed below: - (a) Arm's length transaction means a transaction conducted on such terms and conditions as between a willing buyer and a willing seller who are unrelated and are acting independently of each other and pursuing their own best interests. - Related party means a party that is either: (Ref: Para.
-A4-A7) (b)

-- (i) A related party as defined in the applicable financial reporting framework; or - (ii) Where the applicable financial reporting framework establishes minimal or no related party requirements: - A person or other entity that has control or a. significant influence, directly or indirectly through one or more intermediaries, over the reporting entity; - b.
-Another entity over which the reporting entity has control or significant influence, directly or indirectly through one or more intermediaries; or - Another entity that is under common c. control with the reporting entity through having: - Common controlling ownership; - Owners who are close family members; or - Common key management.
+- 10. For the purposes of this Auditing Standard, the following terms have the meanings attributed below: - (a) Arm's length transaction means a transaction conducted on such terms and conditions as between a willing buyer and a willing seller who are unrelated and are acting independently of each other and pursuing their own best interests. - (b) Related party means a party that is either: (Ref: Para.
+A4-A7) - (i) A related party as defined in the applicable financial reporting framework^{}; or - (ii) Where the applicable financial reporting framework establishes minimal or no related party requirements: - a.
+A person or other entity that has control or significant influence, directly or indirectly through one or more intermediaries, over the reporting entity; - b.
+Another entity over which the reporting entity has control or significant influence, directly or indirectly through one or more intermediaries; or - c.
+Another entity that is under common control with the reporting entity through having: - i.
+Common controlling ownership;